h4ckyou/h4ckyou.github.io/_posts/2026-08-22-Roaster-Secdojo.md

 PS C:\Users\cody.gardner>
 ```

-Now that a new user whose credential is known is created, we can dump the local SAM registry and login as `administrator` to get the flags.
+Now that a new user whose credential is known is created, we can dump the local SAM registry hive and authenticate as `administrator` to retrieve the flags.

 ![enum17](enum17.png)
 ![enum18](enum18.png)